fdbozzo/foxbin2prg/Documentacion/github/FoxBin2Prg_git.md

 *extension: db2=dba
 *extension: dc2=dca
 *-- Additional extensions
 *extension: fk2=fkx            && FKY
 *extension: me2=fkx            && MEM

 *Settings changed
 *----------------
 UseClassPerFile: 2              && 0=One library tx2 file, 1=Multiple file.class.tx2 files, 2=Multiple file.baseclass.class.tx2 files
 RedirectClassPerFileToMain: 1   && 0=Don't redirect to file.tx2, 1=Redirect to file.tx2 when selecting file.class.tx2
 DBF_Conversion_Support: 0       && 0=No support, 1=Generate Header TXT only (Diff), 2=Generate Header TXT and BIN (Merge/Only Structure!), 4=Generate TXT with DATA (Diff), 8=Export and Import DATA (Merge/Structure & Data)
 DBC_Conversion_Support: 0       && 0=No support, 1=Generate TXT only (Diff), 2=Generate TXT and BIN (Merge)
 ````
 All use off this are the last four lines.
-But I like to keep the template.
+But I like to keep the template (recent as version 1.20.0).
 - Using single classes - because it's much more easy to merge a single class then a whole library.
 - A single class selected might be added to the VCX
 - Turn off DBC and DBF conversion